The Harvard 5% Rule That Helps You Lose Weight Effectively

 Another key factor is age-related muscle loss, which accelerates after age 40.
 Since muscle tissue burns calories 24/7, having less muscle lowers daily energy expenditure, making weight gain easier and weight loss harder.

-This is why identifying weight-loss obstacles—such as sedentary behavior, irregular eating patterns, and poor sleep—is essential.
+This is why identifying weight-loss obstacles — such as sedentary behavior, irregular eating patterns, and poor sleep — is essential before starting any weight loss plan.

 The Harvard 5% Rule: A Healthy Way to Lose Weight